HTML Document Formatting

 Starting Code

-Your task is to add HTML elements to the provided text file to create the document structure.
+Your main task is to add HTML elements to the provided text file to create the document structure.
 Note that the PDF was generated using a word processor and we are only using HTML.
 As such, some appearances (fonts, spacing, etc.) may not be exactly the same.
 You should try to make it as close as possible, however.

-Step 2: HTML Document Structure
+Step 1: HTML Document Structure

 Once you have all the previous components, you need to add the remaining HTML elements, such as the title, subtitle, and horizontal lines.
 You also need to add the JMU logo image at the bottom.
 The only things that should be missing at this point are the portions controlled by JavaScript.